China–Japan relations: 1980s

-Japan encountered a number of episodes of friction with China during the rest of the 1980s.
-In 1982, a serious political controversy was aroused over a revision of Japanese history textbooks dealing with the war between China and Japan during 1931-45 (cf. Japanese history textbook controversies).
-In late 1985, Chinese officials complained harshly about Prime Minister Nakasone's visit to the Yasukuni Shrine, which commemorates Japanese soldiers who had died in service of the Emperor some of whom are war criminals.
-Under Prime Minister Yasuhiro Nakasone, the Japanese government reemphasized the relationship to the United States.
-The U.S. strategic emphasis upon East Asia allegedly shifted China to Japan in 1983.
-Beijing felt isolation and grew concerned again about a possible revival of Japanese militarism.
-By the mid-1983, Beijing had decided coincidentally with its decision to improve relations with the Reagan administration of the United States to solidify ties with Japan.

 Economic issues centered on Chinese complaints that the influx of Japanese products into China had produced a serious trade deficit for China.
 Nakasone and other Japanese leaders tried to relieve above concerns during visits to Beijing and in other talks with Chinese officials.
 They assured the Chinese of Japan's continued large-scale development and commercial assistance, and to obstruct any Sino-Soviet realignment against Japan.
 The two countries also concluded a bilateral investment treaty in 1988 after seven years of tough negotiation, where China finally agreed to grant Japanese investments with "national treatment".
 In the late 1980s, China and Japan began cooperation on environmental matters.
+After the 1989 Tiananmen Square protests and massacre, Japan called the response "intolerable" and froze loans to China.